-- 1. The MOA contribution amount for 2019 (\$1859.82) will continue at the same rate for the remainder of 2019. - 2.
-Effective January 1, 2020, for each eligible employee the Municipality shall increase the monthly contribution to the Union Plan, not to exceed the lesser of: - a.
+- 1. The MOA contribution amount of two thousand, forty-nine dollars and eighty-two cents for 2022 (\$2049.82) will continue through 2022. - 2.
+Effective January 1, 2023, for each eligible employee the Municipality shall increase the monthly contribution to the Union Plan, not to exceed the lesser of: - a.
 The Urban Alaska CPI for Medical for the prior calendar year, or - b. \$70.00 per month increase from the prior year's contribution. - 3.
-Effective January 1, 2021 for each eligible employee the Municipality shall increase the monthly contribution to the Union Plan, not to exceed the lesser of: - a.
+Effective January 1, 2024 for each eligible employee the Municipality shall increase the monthly contribution to the Union Plan, not to exceed the lesser of: - a.
 The Urban Alaska CPI for Medical for the prior calendar year, or - b. \$70.00 per month increase from the prior year's contribution. - 4.
-Effective January 1, 2022, for each eligible employee the Municipality shall increase the monthly contribution to the Union Plan, not to exceed the lesser of: - a.
-The Urban Alaska CPI for Medical for the prior calendar year, or - b. \$70.00 per month increase from the prior year's contribution. - 5.
-The Union shall advise the Municipality of Anchorage of the pre-tax and after tax contribution amounts that employees shall contribute per month to the Union Plan through payroll deduction.
+Effective January 1, 2025, for each eligible employee the Municipality shall increase the monthly contribution to the Union Plan, not to exceed the lesser of: - a.
+The Urban Alaska CPI for Medical for the prior calendar year, or - b. \$70.00 per month increase from the prior year's contribution.